klips-project/rabbitmq-worker/README.md

 ## Docker Images

-The Docker images are built automatically by the GitHub CI.
+The Docker images are built automatically by a GitHub Action.
 For local development they can be build individually like this:

 ```shell
 # make sure you are in the root of the project